digao-dalpiaz/DzSocket/README.md

 5. Add sub-path Win32\Release to the Library paths at Tools\Options using 32-bit option, and if you have compiled to 64 bit platform, add sub-path Win64\Release using 64-bit option.

 Supports Delphi XE2..Delphi 10.3 Rio

-## Description

-These components allows you to establish TCP Socket asynchronous communication between computers on LAN network or the Internet.

-The DzTCPServer and DzTCPClient uses *TClientSocket* and *TServerSocket* of System.Win.ScktComp unit.
-These classes is available on Delphi, but is a little difficult to implement because you need to read and write buffer data and there are not many resources available.

-The usage is very simple.
-You gonna need to drop the server component on server-side app and the client component on client-side app and start coding the command messages.

-You can do a lot of stuff, like chat app, remote commands app, remote monitoring app, and even send streams like files.
-The sky is the limit. :wink:

 ## Server Component